 - Red Bell Pepper – texture and flavor!
 You can substitute another bell pepper if needed.

 - Garlic – oh but of course!
 Mince it for the most flavor throughout.

 - Chipotle in Adobo Sauce – a little can of chipotle peppers in adobo sauce.
-They’re smoky and rich with very complex flavor and can be used in a variety of ways!
+They’re smoky and rich with very complex flavors and can be used in a variety of ways!
 Start with just 1 pepper and add more if you want it extra smoky or spicy.
 Then, store the rest of the peppers and sauce in the fridge (or freezer) for later use – like in a chipotle dressing.